 Your body’s natural highs help you feel good – healthy, fulfilled and happy

 What are these natural highs?
-We’re all familiar with nutrition and exercise (walking, dancing, running, sex etc.) and how influential they are for our health and wellbeing.
+We’re all familiar with nutrition and exercise (walking, dancing, swimming, yoga, sex etc.) and how influential they are for our health and wellbeing.

 Your brain is continually keeping your body in working order and does so with an incredible combination of body chemistry, checks and balances.